seb86/MailPoet-WooCommerce-Add-on/readme.txt

 == Installation ==

-Installing "MailPoet WooCommerce Add-on" can be done either by searching for "MailPoet WooCommerce Add-on" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "MailPoet Checkout Subscription for WooCommerce (Legacy)" can be done either by searching for "MailPoet Checkout Subscription for WooCommerce (Legacy)" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard.